 sleep apnea in Columbus

 Sleep apnea is the most common sleep disorder in America.
 It’s estimated that more than 22 million Americans have this disorder, and up to 80% have never been diagnosed.
 But sleep apnea is more than just a snore.
 It’s a serious medical problem.
-If you think you may have sleep apnea, contact us for an appointment and get more information about sleep apnea in Columbus.
+If you think you may have sleep apnea, contact our Columbus dentist for an appointment and get more information about sleep apnea treatment.

 What Is Sleep Apnea?